-Cornwall has some of the best beaches i’ve ever seen and i have been lucky enough to visit places such as Western Somoa, Australia, New Zealand, Hawaii and Mexico, which a known for their beaches and yet i would rank Cornish beaches among my favourites on the planet.
+Cornwall has some of the best beaches i’ve ever seen and I have been lucky enough to visit places such as Western Somoa, Australia, New Zealand, California, Hawaii and Mexico, which a known for their beaches and yet I would rank the Cornish beaches amongst my favourites on the planet.

 Porthcurno down in far west Cornwall is pure rugged beauty, overlooked by the Minnack Theatre this beach has it all.
 Crystal clear waters, soft sand and spectacular coastline.
 Another beauty is Porthminster beach in St Ives, the winner of blue flags this beach has it all and perfect for families.

-My two young boys spend hours playing on the white soft sand and shallow waters.
-This beach has all the facilities too, great restaurants and beach bar, along with a family essential …. toilets close by ( parents of young kids will appreciate a nearby loo )
+Our two young boys spend hours playing on the white soft sand and shallow waters.
+This beach has all the facilities too, great restaurants and beach bar, along with a family essential – toilets that are nearby!

 Cornwall is one of the UK’s top surfing destinations, even before the days of Blue Juice, this county attracts people from all over the world to sample the Cornish waves.